olast45/ml-workshop/README.md

 ### Continuous Pre-Training and Instruction Fine-Tuning

-The code for Continuous Pre-Training and Instruction Fine-Tuning for ChatTime is located within the [training](./training/) folder.
+The code for Continuous Pre-Training and Instruction Fine-Tuning for ChatTime is located within the [training](./training/) folder, while the model weights are available at [ChengsenWang/ChatTime-1-7B-Base](https://huggingface.co/ChengsenWang/ChatTime-1-7B-Base) and [ChengsenWang/ChatTime-1-7B-Chat](https://huggingface.co/ChengsenWang/ChatTime-1-7B-Chat), respectively.

 ## :floppy_disk: Datasets